fieldtrip/website/faq/open_data.md

 Wakeman and Henson have shared [A multi-subject, multi-modal human neuroimaging dataset](http://www.nature.com/articles/sdata20151) that includes raw MEG and EEG data from 16 subjects.
 This data also forms the basis for the SPM documentation.

+The [Mother Of Unification Studies (MOUS) dataset](https://doi.org/10.34973/37n0-yc51) contains MEG and fMRI data acquired from 204 healthy human subjects during rest and while they performed a language task.
+During the language task they processed linguistic utterances that either consisted of normal or scrambled sentences.
+Half of the subjects were reading the stimuli, the other half listened to the stimuli.
+The resting state measurements consisted of 5 minutes eyes-open for the MEG and 7 minutes eyes-closed for fMRI.
+The neuroimaging data, as well as the information about the experimental events are shared according to the Brain Imaging Data Structure (BIDS) format.

 ## Other EEG datasets

+The [FieldTrip made easy](https://doi.org/10.3389/fnins.2018.00711) paper includes [high-density EEG data](https://doi.org/10.34973/fkgz-8d22) from 29 healthy human participants, recorded in an auditory steady state responses (ASSR) paradigm.
+The data collection contains not only all data, but also the analysis scripts to reproduce the results presented in the paper.

 The [BNCI Horizon 2020 consortium](http://bnci-horizon-2020.eu/database/data-sets) hosts a repository of datasets from brain-computer interface (BCI) and decoding experiments available for free download.
 The datasets include EEG, fNIRS, and ECoG data collected mainly by the consortium partners in several European countries.

+The [National Sleep Research Resource](https://sleepdata.org) website links to a large collection of sleep EEG datasets.

+The Child Mind Institute provides both raw and preprocessed EEG data in the [Multimodal Resource for Studying Information Processing in the Developing Brain (MIPDB) dataset](http://fcon_1000.projects.nitrc.org/indi/cmi_eeg/eeg.html).
+This includes data from subject in different age ranges from 9 years up to 44 years.
+The Child Mind Institute also shares EEG data from more than 600 subjects in the [Healthy Brain Network dataset](http://fcon_1000.projects.nitrc.org/indi/cmi_healthy_brain_network/index.html).

+The Max Planck Institut in Leipzig shares the [LEMON Mind-Brain-Body Dataset](http://fcon_1000.projects.nitrc.org/indi/retro/MPI_LEMON.html) which includes data from 228 healthy participants comprising a young (N=154, range 20–35 years) and an elderly group (N=74, range 59–77 years).
+During a two-day assessment, participants completed 3T MRI and a 62-channel EEG experiment at rest.

 The [Brain Signals](http://www.brainsignals.de) website has a list of references to shared EEG data sets.